majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 4. Activate plugin

 == Screenshots ==
-1. When shipping to a different address only the shipping side is reviewed
+1. When shipping to the same billing address the billing address fields are reviewed
-2. When shipping to the same billing address the billing address fields are reviewed
+2. When shipping to a different address only the shipping side is reviewed
 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 2.0.4 =
+* Updated screenshots
+* Updated readme changelog
+* Updated github repo link
+* Updated Description with links

+= 2.0.3 =
+* Bumped tested to versions of WordPress & WooCommerce

 = 2.0.2 =
 * Fix: Used the wrong function for translation